tithi4808/b8a10-brandshop-client-side-tithi4808-/README.md

-Features
+### Features:
-Users can buy food and beverage items from different brand
+Users can order food and beverage items from different brand

+### technology used in it
+I used tailwindcss as a framework for css.I also used react,firebase for authentication,mongodb and express.